We are the second largest branch library at the University of Saskatchewan

 My professor said that he/she put material "on reserve".
 What does that mean?

 This is usually required reading for the class.
-It is held behind the Circulation Desk, and can be signed out for a short time, ranging from 2 hours to a day.
-You need to have a call number for staff to retrieve reserve materials for you.
+It is held behind the circulation desk, and can be signed out for a short time, ranging from 2 hours to 3 days.
+You need to have a call number for staff to retrieve reserve items for you.
 Look it up from the Catalogue

 Where can I buy a photocopy card?

 Yes you can.
-Health Sciences has one coin operated machine that accepts nickels, dimes, quarters, loonies, toonies!
+The Health Sciences Library has one coin operated machine that accepts nickels, dimes, quarters, loonies, and toonies!

 What is an NSID?

-NSID stands for "Network Services ID" and consists of a username and password that provides access to most network-based services on campus including e-mail, software, protected webpages, and storage space for your own documents.
+NSID stands for "Network Services ID" and consists of a username and password that provides access to most computer and network services on campus including e-mail, software, protected webpages, and storage space for your own documents.

-NSID's are available only to faculty, staff and students of the U of S and can be obtained from the Help Centre
+NSID's are available only to faculty, staff and students of the U of S and can be obtained from or the Help Desk in Room 70 Arts Building, or the IT Help Desk in the Health Sciences Library or Murray Library.

 Can I use wireless technology in the library?

 A wireless environment enables you to access the University network (email, mainframe applications, shared folders, printers, etc.) and the Internet in a high speed, secure environment without the need for wires and cables.
-Wireless access is available in all the libraries: Education , Engineering, Health Sciences (2nd and 3rd floors), Law , Main (1st, 2nd, and 5th floors), Natural Sciences , and Veterinary Medicine .
+Wireless access is available in all the libraries: Education & Music, Engineering, Health Sciences, Law , Murray (1st, 2nd, and 5th floors), Science, and Veterinary Medicine.

 What journals does the Health Sciences Library currently receive?